Emily C. A. Snyder: Turn to Flesh Productions

-In 2012, Snyder moved to New York City and founded TURN TO FLESH PRODUCTIONS (TTF) with fellow Steubenville alumna, Michelle Kafel.
-The company's mission is to help develop new texts in heightened language, such as verse, with vibrant roles for those historically excluded from classical western art.
+In 2012, Snyder moved to New York City and founded Turn to Flesh Productions (TTF) with fellow Steubenville alumna, Michelle Kafel.
+Snyder served as the artistic director until 2021 when she handed over the reins to her business partner.

-Snyder served as the Artistic Director until 2021, when she handed over the reigns to her business partner, Chris Rivera.
-An article for BroadwayWorld elaborated that this change in leadership was very much in line with the company's greater mission:"The promotion signals a shift in the New York theater scene.
-Rivera will be one of a very small number of Latiné artistic directors in New York City who are running theaters not specifically geared toward the Latiné community.
-In their former roles with TTF, Rivera acted as a guide star for equity and inclusion, championing initiatives to include more colorful casts and raising the bar for representation on the TTF stage.
-They were instrumental in growing the focus of the company from "creating vibrant roles for women" to also creating roles for LGBT+ actors and BIPOC."

-New verse drama
+Literature career

-In 2008, while attending Emerson College, Snyder began writing and studying new verse drama, beginning with her first full-length, five act, blank verse play, Cupid and Psyche.
+In 2008, Snyder began writing and studying new verse drama at Emerson College.

 The Love and Death Trilogy

 The Love and Death Trilogy consists of three plays in blank verse, combining the major Greek myths of Cupid, Aphrodite, Adonis, Persephone, Hades, Orpheus, Eurydice, and Psyche into one story.

-The plays consist of Persephone Rises, covering Persephone's abduction into the Underworld, The Seduction of Adonis, which includes the myth of Adonis and Orpheus and Eurydice, as the Loves and Deaths continue to war, and culminating in Cupid and Psyche, about the marriage of Love to Reason, and the conclusion of the various story threads.
+The plays consist of Persephone Rises, covering Persephone's abduction into the Underworld; The Seduction of Adonis, which includes the myth of Adonis and Orpheus and Eurydice as the Loves and Deaths continue to war; and culminating in Cupid and Psyche, about the marriage of Love to Reason.
 The Love and Death Trilogy received a developmental workshop in 2018 through Turn to Flesh Productions for their fifth season celebration, directed by Snyder.